 You should now have a list of your responses to some of the common distractions affecting your play.

-- Your violent outburst to the baby crying …or…
+Your violent outburst to the baby crying …

-And if you have no idea what I am talking about, please read Handling Distractions, Part 1, so that you get caught up:
+And if you have no idea what I am talking about, please read the tip from last week, so that you get caught up: Handling Distractions, Part 1

 The bottom line is this: